SUPPORT THIS SITE!

 The early version of the Oko early-warning spacecraft carrying multiple telescopes.
 Copyright © 2001 by Anatoly Zak

 Scale model of the 2nd-generation geostationary Oko-type early-warning spacecraft from the SPRN system.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2001 Anatoly Zak

 The Molniya-2 satellites were used for military communications.
 Copyright © 2001 Anatoly Zak